jonathanhogg/flitter/docs/windows.md

 latter it may be better to set `exposure=0` and use `contrast` values greater than *1* instead.

+### `!flare`

+A `!flare` filter attempts to emulate the tendency of optical lenses to produce artefacts in the image, including "starbursts" and "ghosts".
+The filter requires a high dynamic range input (such as output by `!canvas3d`).
+The filter accepts the following attributes:

+`upright_length=` *LENGTH*
+The length of the vertical/horizontal star lines from bright points, expressed as a multiple of half of the diagonal length of `size`.
+Larger values are more expensive to compute.
+Default is `0.5`.

+`diagonal_length=` *LENGTH*
+The length of the diagonal star lines from bright points, expressed as a multiple of half of the diagonal length of `size`.
+Larger values are more expensive to compute.
+Default is `0.25`.

+`threshold=` *L*
+A luminosity threshold over which a pixel is deemed to be "bright".
+Default is `1`.

+`ghosts=` *N*
+The number of lens ghosts to add, between `0` and `6`.
+The size, location and distortion of each ghost has been individually designed.

+`attenuation=` *ATTENUATION*
+How much to attenuate the ghosts from the brightness of the source.
+This is expressed as a power-of-2, so `1` means half the (linear) luminosity and `2` means one-quarter the luminosity.
+Default is `2`.

+`aberration=` *RATIO*
+How much chromatic aberration (separation into spectrum lines) the ghosts will exhibit.
+This is expressed as a multiple of an internally-defined reasonable value.
+The default is `1`, which will result in the designed amount of chromatic aberration.
+Values below `1` will result in tighter ghosts and `0` will turn off aberration completely (which has a slight performance benefit).
+Values above `1` may exhibit gaps forming between the 6 separate colors used to emulate true chromatic aberration.

 ### `!edges`

 The `!edges` node applies a simple edge-detection filter by blurring the input